wasfa-web/market-basket-analysis/README.md

 📄 Export Cleaned Data

-🔧 Notes
+Notes

-Default Spark configuration assumes HDFS path for the large dataset.
+Optimized for large datasets via PySpark; sample dataset used for quick testing.

-The sample dataset is used for quick testing with smaller min support/confidence values.
+Adjust min support and min confidence when running full dataset to control output size.

-For the full dataset, adjust min support/confidence to avoid too many frequent itemsets.
+Visualizations and metrics are limited to safe subsets for memory efficiency.